Learnubq/NexusRepoManager/README.md

 # NexusRepoManager
 This is a repository to showcase my Nexus artifact repository manager project, for the TWN DevOps Bootcamp.
-I ran Nexus on a DigitalOcean droplet server and published an artifact to the Nexus repository.
+I ran Nexus on a DigitalOcean droplet server and published artifacts to the Nexus repository.

 ## Project Description